lethang7794/devops-book/chap-02.md

 : e.g. Chef, Puppet, Ansible
 : Appear before cloud computing → Designed with the assumption that:
 : - someone else had set up the hardware, e.g. Ops team racked the servers in data center.
-: - primary purpose is to handle the software: OS, dependencies, your app (deploy, update).
+: - primary purpose is to handle the software - configure the servers: OS, dependencies, your app (deploy, update).

 > [!NOTE]
 > The configuration management tools can also deploy & manage servers or other infrastructure.